kingluo/lua-resty-inspect/README.md

 # lua-resty-inspect

-It's useful to set arbitrary breakpoint in specific lua file to inspect related infomation, e.g. print local variables if some condition satisfied.
+It's useful to set arbitrary breakpoint in any lua file to inspect the context infomation, e.g. print local variables if some condition satisfied.

 In this way, you don't need to modify the source codes of your project, and just get diagnose infomation on demand, i.e. dynamic logging.

-This library supports setting breakpints within both interpretd function and jit compiled function.
+This library supports setting breakpoints within both interpretd function and jit compiled function.
+The breakpoint could be at any position within the function.
+The function could be global/local/module/ananymous.

 ## API